 Stop Three: Harvard Yard Continue walking past the Wadsworth House, and now you’re in the thick of Harvard Yard.
 Memorial Church stands at the center of the yard.
 Nearby Massachusetts Hall remains the oldest Harvard building (older than the US itself!).
 Another must-see spot is Holden Chapel, which captivates in its simplicity.
 Completed in 1744, Holden Chapel boasts being one of the oldest college buildings in the nation.
 Speaking of collegiate history, in the Yard you can visit the statue of John Harvard, Harvard’s founder.
 Rub his golden left foot for good luck.
 Then stand in awe of the expansive Widener Library.

-Stop 14: the Brattle House Come back to the Square down Brattle Street, and stop at the Brattle House.
+Stop 13: the Brattle House Come back to the Square down Brattle Street, and stop at the Brattle House.
 The Brattle House was home to Tory General William Brattle until 1774.
-Then it served as headquarters of the Commissary General, Thomas Mifflin who was frequently visited by George Washington.
+Later it served as headquarters of the Commissary General, Thomas Mifflin who was frequently visited by George Washington.
 Today the Cambridge Center for Adult Education holds classes at the house.

 If you look beyond the Brattle House, you’ll see that you’re back at the Square’s public transportation system by Harvard Plaza.
 Before you call it a day, you could pop into The COOP for a piece of Harvard Square to bring home.
 You could also snap some post-tour selfies!
 For a chance to see the tour you took on @CambridgeUSA, post to Instagram using #PictureCambridge.